Tokyo Pokemon Cafe Reopens 17 June 2026: What's Different and How to Get a Seat

 How were the first reservations after the reopening released?

-All slots from 17 June to 7 July 2026 (21 days) released together at 18:00 Japan Standard Time on 17 May 2026 in one mass event.
-From 8 July onwards the cafe returned to the normal daily 31-days-ahead release.
+The reopening dates dropped in two bulk waves, not one.
+All slots from 17 June to 7 July 2026 released together at 18:00 Japan Standard Time on 17 May 2026, and all slots from 8 July to 31 July 2026 released together at 18:00 JST on 7 June 2026.
+Each was a single mass event, not a daily release.
+From 1 August 2026 onwards the cafe returned to the normal daily 31-days-ahead release.

-Can I still get a seat after the 17 May release?
+Can I still get a seat after the reopening releases?

 Did anything change about the cafe during the renovation?